praphul-biradar/LIC-LAB/Experiment_2.md

 BW ≈ 19.15 MHz

-# RESULT
+Result

-The CMOS amplifier using an NMOS transistor with a PMOS active load was successfully designed and simulated using TSMC 180 nm CMOS technology.

-DC analysis confirmed a drain current close to 250 µA and an output voltage near 0.8 V. Transient analysis showed that the output signal was amplified to approximately 295 mV peak-to-peak for an input signal of 20 mV.
-This corresponds to a voltage gain of about 14.77 V/V (23.38 dB).

-AC analysis indicated a midband gain of approximately 23.7 dB and a bandwidth of about 15 MHz.
-The unity gain bandwidth obtained from the calculations was around 230 MHz, which closely matches the simulated value.
+The CMOS amplifier using an NMOS transistor with PMOS active load was successfully designed and simulated.
+The DC operating point analysis showed a drain current of approximately 250 µA and an output voltage of about 0.903 V. From the transient analysis, the output peak-to-peak voltage was approximately 270 mV for an input peak-to-peak voltage of 10 mV, resulting in a voltage gain of about 27 V/V (≈28.6 dB).
+The AC analysis indicated a midband gain of approximately 27.7 dB with a bandwidth of nearly 19.15 MHz.

-# INFERENCE

-From this experiment it can be concluded that the CMOS amplifier configuration using an NMOS transistor with a PMOS active load operates as expected.
-DC analysis confirmed proper biasing and ensured that the transistors operate in the saturation region.
-Transient analysis demonstrated the amplification of small input signals.
-AC analysis showed the gain and bandwidth characteristics of the amplifier.
-The close agreement between calculated values and simulation results indicates that the amplifier design is correct and effective.
+Inference

+The experiment confirms that the CMOS amplifier can achieve high voltage gain when properly biased.
+The results from DC, transient, and AC analyses are consistent, demonstrating correct amplifier operation.
+The circuit provides significant amplification with good frequency response.